phase2/openair-reborn/README.md

    and CSS changes should be applied automatically, but you still have to reload the OpenAir tab to make it pick up any JS changes.
 3. When you're done with your changes, push them to your fork and create a pull request for them.
-4. You can also run "grunt build" at any time to bump the manifest version and generate a Webstore compatible zip file for upload.
+4. You can also run `grunt build` at any time to bump the manifest version and generate a Webstore compatible zip file for upload.